-There were no exceptions noted as a result of applying this procedure.
+There were no exceptions noted in the previous year; therefore, this procedure is not applicable.

 4) Collections (excluding electronic funds transfers)

 A. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
 Randomly select 5 deposit sites (or all deposit sites if less than 5).